menu

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 St. Charles has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 St. Charles has few renters and college students.
 But the biggest reason it is quieter in St. Charles than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, St. Charles may be for you.

-St. Charles is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, St. Charles does not have a public transit system used by locals to get to and from work.

-The education level of St. Charles citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.31% of adults 25 and older in St. Charles have a college degree.
+The percentage of adults in St. Charles who are college-educated is close to the national average for all communities of 21.84%: 17.31% of the adults in St. Charles have a bachelor's degree or advanced degree.

 The per capita income in St. Charles in 2022 was $23,987, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $95,948 for a family of four.
 However, St. Charles contains both very wealthy and poor people as well.